EmilianoGarciaLopez/nextjs-google-analytics-GTM/README.md

 ## Scripts

 Use the `GoogleAnalytics` component to load the gtag scripts.
-You can add it to a [custom Document](https://nextjs.org/docs/advanced-features/custom-document) component and this will take care of including the necessary scripts for every page (or you could add it on a per page basis if you need more control):
+You can add it to a [custom Document](https://nextjs.org/docs/advanced-features/custom-document) component and this will take care of including the necessary scripts for every page (or you could add it on a per-page basis if you need more control):

 ```tsx
 // pages/document.tsx